open-feature/go-sdk-contrib/tools/provider-tck/README.md

   signalled

-Deliberately out of scope: backend evaluation logic, bucketing and rule-language correctness (that is the backend's contract, not the provider's — every canonical flag but one resolves to its default variant whatever the context), the provider↔backend wire protocol, and SDK behaviour, which belongs to the SDK's own [Appendix B][appendix-b] suite.
+Deliberately out of scope: backend evaluation logic, bucketing and rule-language correctness (that is the backend's contract, not the provider's — every canonical flag that is enabled and untargeted resolves to its default variant whatever the context), the provider↔backend wire protocol, and SDK behaviour, which belongs to the SDK's own [Appendix B][appendix-b] suite.

-The one exception is `targeting-key-flag`, which carries a single rule and is there to show that the evaluation context *reached* the backend rather than to test how the backend evaluated it.
+`targeting-key-flag` is the one exception to the "whatever the context" half.
+It carries a single rule and is there to show that the evaluation context *reached* the backend rather than to test how the backend evaluated it.
 Its rule is stated as behaviour — resolve `hit` for one specific targeting key, `miss` otherwise — not as a syntax, so a backend expresses it however it expresses targeting.

+The four `disabled-*` flags are the exception to the "default variant" half, and the only flags in the set whose state is not `ENABLED`.
+They resolve to nothing: the caller's default stands in and no variant is named.
+Every other scenario assumes a flag serves its own value, so enabling one of these — or disabling anything else — breaks those quietly rather than loudly.

 ## Adopting it